sourav-bk/Golang/Goroutines&Channel.md

 Go makes detection easier with -race flag during run or test Go program to check unsynchronized memory access at runtime.
 ## ***Data Race*** :
 A Data Race is a specific type of race condition that happens at the memory level when Two or more goroutines access the same memory location concurrently.
-There is no synchronization used to coordinate the access.It is a low-level memory safety issue.
+There is no synchronization used to coordinate the access.
+It is a low-level memory safety issue.

 All data races are race conditions.
 Not all race conditions are data races.